FECORREA91/blankfactorCyTest/README.md

-# Cypress POM Project with Cucumber and JavaScript
+# Cypress POM Project with Cucumber, Allure Reports and JavaScript
+📋 Project Overview

 This project is a test automation suite built with **Cypress**, **Cucumber**, and **JavaScript**, following the **Page Object Model (POM)** architecture for better code organization and maintenance.
 The project targets the BlankFactor website: [BlankFactor](https://blankfactor.com)